NishchayAnand/software-engineering/System Design/HLD/Notes.md

 5. Scale your data tier by sharding.
 6. **Split tiers into individual services (microservices).**
 7. Monitor your system and use automation tools.

+## Eventual Consistency

+## Throughput

+It is defined as the amount of work done by a machine in a given particular time.
+We measure the throughput of the server by how many API Calls it serves in a unit of time.

+Generally, we measure throughput in **GBps**, **MBps**, **KBps**.

+## BandWidth

+Maximum data that can be transferred over different Networks is known as Bandwidth.

+## Response Time

+When we say our system serves 100 requests per second, it means response time is 0.01 sec for a request.